Rational or Reactional?

 If you can let us know any error messages you received that would be helpful.

-As far as password reset email, Comcast could have sent the email to junk/trash.
+As far as password reset email, your provider, Comcast could have sent the email to junk/trash.
 Did you check there?
-You’ll want to whitelist our domain @xxxxxxxxxxxxx.com to make sure our system emails get through.
+You’ll also want to whitelist our domain @xxxxxxxxxxxxx.com to make sure our system emails get through moving forward.

 For your trouble I’ve created a 5% discount coupon for your use.
 Use XXXXXXX at checkout.

 The above approach turned his frown upside down!
-Turns out the reset email was in his trash/junk!
-He placed an order and didn’t use the coupon because he felt bad for how he reacted.
+It turns out the reset email was in his trash/junk.
+He placed an order and didn’t use the coupon because he felt terrible about how he reacted.

 You Always Have a Choice

-I can tell you from experience that I get emails that sting on a regular basis because I have so many sites.
-In our rush-rush-rush culture, all too often emailers just blurt out what they perceive is happening.
+I can tell you from experience that I get emails that sting regularly because I have so many sites.
+But unfortunately, in our rush-rush-rush culture, emailers often blurt out what they perceive is happening.
 And rarely do they assume it has to do with anything they did or didn’t do.

-In the situation above, I would have emailed asking nicely if there were known site problems and if assistance could be offered.
-That approach certainly would have been perceived as a more valued customer.
+I would have emailed asking nicely if there were known site problems and if the retailer could offer assistance in the situation above.
+That approach indeed would have been perceived as a more valued customer.

-On the other hand there are those that type out curt, cryptic requests or comments that in many cases can be perceived are terse or demanding.
-They don’t mean that to happen — they are just in a hurry.
-Here again, I ignore the tone and respond professionally with courtesy.
+On the other hand, some type out curt, cryptic requests or comments that, in many cases, can be perceived are terse or demanding.
+They may not mean that to happen — they are just in a hurry.
+Regardless of motive, ignore the tone and respond professionally with courtesy.

 Your Business Email Address is Your Business

-This is even the case when emailing other business sites for partnerships, information or assistance.
-Or responding to those who approach you in less than a professional manner.
-Keep in mind that whenever you email anyone, anywhere for personal or business reasons, using your business email address reflects on your business!
+This is even the case when emailing other business sites for partnerships, information, or assistance—or responding to those who approach you in less than a professional manner.
+Remember that whenever you email anyone, anywhere for personal or business reasons, using your business email address reflects on your business.

-By not making assumptions in an accusatory tone and just asking for help first lends to a positive initial impression.
-Of course the staples including a nice greeting, a coherent message and a “Thank you in advance for your anticipated assistance!” requires minimal effort and not worth the risk ignoring these basics can produce.
+Not making assumptions in an accusatory tone and asking for help first lends to a positive initial impression.
+Then, of course, the staples, including a friendly greeting, a coherent message, and a “Thank you in advance for your help!” requires minimal effort and are not worth the risk ignoring these basics can produce.

-When it comes to your business email activities, never cut corners because you are in a rush or because you are assuming.
-Refrain from typing cryptic sentences and hitting Send in lieu of taking the necessary time to communicate with clarity.
+When it comes to your business email activities, never cut corners because you are in a rush or assuming.
+For example, refrain from typing cryptic sentences and hitting send instead of taking the necessary time to communicate clearly.

-Yes, it does in fact take a little, minuscule, negligible amount of time to make sure your perceptions, intent and tone are clear.
+Yes, it does take a tiny, minuscule, negligible amount of time to make sure your perceptions, intent, and tone are unmistakable.
 And adding that extra touch of a thank you will most certainly ensure that others will be pleased to be of service and want to help you out.
+Or be a repeat customer.